-Thorong Peak Climbing in the Annapurna Region of Nepal is an exclusive experience to be included in the bucket list for adventure seekers around the globe.
-Situated at an altitude of 6,144m above sea level; the peak is one of the most technical and challenging peaks to climb in Nepal.
+Thorong Peak Climbing in the Annapurna Region of Nepal is an exclusive experience to be included on the bucket list for adventure seekers around the globe.
+At an altitude of 6,144m above sea level, the peak is one of the most technical and challenging peaks to climb in Nepal.
 However, in comparison with other peak climbing expeditions in Nepal, it is less arduous.
-And can be the first peak that you climb with prior experience and proper knowledge of equipment usages.
-Along with an additional training from a well-experienced organizer like Nepal Mountain Trekkers.
+And can be the first peak that you climb with prior experience and proper knowledge of equipment usage.
+Along with additional training from a well-experienced organizer like Nepal Mountain Trekkers.

 We will then cross Thorong La Pass at an altitude of 5,416 meters.
-Thorong La Pass blesses us with stunning views of Annapurna, Kali Gandaki valley, Dhaulagiri, and other peaks as never seen before.
+Thorong La Pass blesses us with stunning views of Annapurna, Kali Gandaki Valley, Dhaulagiri, and other peaks as never been seen before.
 From Thorong La Pass after we prepare for our climbing, we make it up to the summit of Thorong Peak.
 Well, it is going to be an achievement of a lifetime to reach that elevation.
-And from the Thorong Peak Summit, glorious mountain sceneries including the Nilgiri peak, Tilicho peak, Dhaulagiri range, Annapurna range along with the beautiful scenery of the Mustang region and beautiful Kali Gandaki valley makes all the effort worthwhile.
+And from the Thorong Peak Summit, glorious mountain sceneries including the Nilgiri Peak, Tilicho Peak, Dhaulagiri Range, and Annapurna Range along with the beautiful scenery of the Mustang region and beautiful Kali Gandaki Valley make all effort worthwhile.

-Thorong Peak Climbing is best-fitted during the months of Autumn and Spring season.
+Thorong Peak Climbing is best fitted during the months of Autumn and Spring season.
 As the weather will be vivid and the trail will offer better sceneries at that time.
 As well as we shall faceless obstacles that occur due to natural phenomena.
 The climbers should be aware of the technical challenges during the climb.
 And they must be well-equipped with the required climbing gear before the expedition.
-Also, it is most important to choose a well-experienced expedition organizing company like Nepal Mountain Trekkers who could provide you with an experienced climbing guide licensed by the Government in order to enhance your safety and satisfaction.
+Also, it is most important to choose a well-experienced expedition-organizing company like Nepal Mountain Trekkers which could provide you with an experienced climbing guide licensed by the Government in order to enhance your safety and satisfaction.
 We also provide all the required gear and equipment on hire for our clients.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.